Events Vacancies

 1. What do the realities that community-based paralegals deal with on an ongoing basis reveal about the texture of South Africa’s democracy?

-2. How can we explain the persistent and growing inequalities and injustices that dominate South Africa today, nearly 30 years into democratic rule?
+2. How can we explain the persistent and growing inequalities and injustices that dominate South Africa today?

 3. What are some of the big struggles waged in South Africa today?
-What do they teach us about democracy, resistance and imagination?
+What do they teach us about freedom, resistance and imagination?

 Participants in the course will consider these questions, locate them historically and look at their theoretical underpinnings.